Pidurangala Hike in Sigiriya: Everything You Need To Know

 Pidurangala Rock Hike Time

-Reaching the top of Pidurangala Rock takes 20-40 minutes, depending on your pace.
-It’s not a difficult hike and people of all ages and fitness levels will be able to get to the summit.
+It’s not a difficult hike, and people of all ages and fitness levels will be able to get to the summit.

-You’ll probably spend an hour at the top, before hiking back down which will take about 15 minutes.
+You’ll probably spend an hour at the top before hiking back down, which will take about 15 minutes.

 Pidurangala Rock climb time